jiacongfang/Frontiers_of_Geometric_Computation_25Spring_PKU/Final_Project/README.md

 ## Data Preparation

-> The dataset preparation is based on the [SDFusion repository](https://github.com/yccyenchicheng/SDFusion), and the preprocessing scripts are copied from there.
+> **The dataset preparation is based on the [SDFusion repository](https://github.com/yccyenchicheng/SDFusion), and the preprocessing scripts are copied from there,too.**

 * ShapeNet
     1. Download the ShapeNetV1 dataset from the [official website](https://www.shapenet.org/).
 Then, extract the downloaded file and put the extracted folder in the `./data` folder.
 Here we assume the extracted folder is at `./data/ShapeNet/ShapeNetCore.v1`.